 - Cancelled Draw:

-- Any Draw that does not take place because of the expiry, suspension or withdrawal of either Camelot's licence from the National Lottery Commission to run The National Lottery or Camelot's licence from the National Lottery Commission to promote the Games; or any Draw that takes place but which UK and Isle of Man players cannot participate in for any reason including, but not limited to, as a result of Camelot's suspension from participation for the reasons set out in Section B(3) above.
+- Any Draw that does not take place because of the expiry, suspension or withdrawal of either Camelot's licence from the Gambling Commission to run The National Lottery or Camelot's licence from the Gambling Commission to promote the Games; or any Draw that takes place but which UK and Isle of Man players cannot participate in for any reason including, but not limited to, as a result of Camelot's suspension from participation for the reasons set out in Section B(3) above.

 - The EuroMillions Draw and the Millionaire Raffle Draw.

 - A EuroMillions Entry and a Millionaire Raffle Entry in one or more Draws.